<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=7154857&amp;fmt=gif">

 Read: 8 mins

-Leaders today are processing more information than ever - up to 34GB of data a day, according to Deloitte research.
+Leaders today are processing more information than ever - up to 34GB of data a day.
 And while our brains are wired to simplify this overload by creating mental shortcuts, these efficiencies come at a cost: unconscious bias.

 The numbers say it all.
-In 2023, the percentage of women in C-suite positions in the US fell for the first time since 2005.
-At the same time, disengaged employees, many point to bias as a key reason, are costing the global economy a staggering $8.9 trillion annually.
-This is a wake up call.
+Disengaged employees, many who cite bias as a key reason, are costing the global economy a staggering $8.9 trillion annually.
+This should serve as a wake up call.
 That’s why tackling unconscious bias requires more than good intentions from leaders.
 It demands structure, strategy and accountability.

 Tip 1: Start with Data - Drive Insights, Not Assumptions

 Unconscious bias operates under the surface.
 And what you can’t see, you can’t change.
 That’s why data is your starting point.
-It moves the conversation from speculation to strategy, helping you identify hidden patterns, spot disparities and create a culture built on accountability, not assumption.
-This isn’t about pointing fingers.
-It’s about building awareness through evidence and using insight to drive meaningful, measurable transformation.
+It moves the conversation from speculation to strategy.
+It helps leaders identify hidden patterns, spot disparities and create a culture built on accountability, not assumption.

 The business case is clear and the data proves it.
 From innovation to employee wellbeing, bias touches every aspect of organisational health and profitability: